Target offers another $200 bonus to front-line employees because of pandemic

 Target said it has spent nearly $1 billion so far this year in additional investments in its workers' safety and well-being beginning with bonuses to its store team leads in April.
 In July, Target permanently increased its starting minimum wage to $15.

-Target’s bonuses don’t extend to the contract workers that shop and deliver items to customers for its grocery delivery company Shipt.
-A group of Shipt workers planned to protest outside of Target headquarters in Minneapolis on Monday afternoon to voice their dissatisfaction with a new payment algorithm they say has reduced Shipt shoppers’ pay.
+Target's bonuses won't extend to the contract workers that shop and deliver items to customers for its grocery delivery company Shipt.
+In its latest quarterly earnings, Target reported sales fulfilled by Shipt grew more than 350% as some customers turn to store delivery services during the pandemic.

+A group of about 20 Shipt workers and demonstrators protested Monday afternoon outside of Target's downtown Minneapolis offices, as well as its flagship Nicollet Mall store, to voice their dissatisfaction with a new payment algorithm Shipt rolled out nationwide in September that some shoppers say has reduced their pay.

+Shipt has said company leaders decided to move from a more commission-based payment method to a model that is supposed to also take into account factors like the number of items in an order and whether the shopping occurred during a busy time of day.